-The following awards and grants are sponsored by Division 35, either alone or in conjunction with other groups.
+The following awards and grants are sponsored by Div.
+35, either alone or in conjunction with other groups.
 The work for which the awards are given is typically relevant in some significant way to women's lives, or more generally, to the emerging psychological understanding of gender role influences on human behavior, broadly defined.

 Carolyn Wood Sherif Award

 The Carolyn Wood Sherif Award is the highest award conferred by the Society for the Psychology of Women.
 It is presented annually to a senior individual for sustained and substantial contributions to the field of the psychology of women across research and scholarship, teaching and mentoring and professional leadership.